datanav/docs/overview.rst

 Adding a new order
 ==================

-The Sesam service will reload the data files at regular intervals, so any edits you make to it will be picked up automatically.
+Any edits you make to the source data will need to be uploaded again using the HTTP POST request we did previously.
-The pipes defined in the configuration will pump at regular intervals, so edits to ``customers.json`` and ``orders.json`` will also be reflected in the datasets.
-If you edit the configuration file, then you must reimport it.
+Additionally, if you edit the configuration file, then you must reimport it.

 Let's add a new order for the customer with id ``2`` (Maria Hawkins).
 Open ``orders.json`` in your favourite text editor and add the following at the end of the JSON array: